 Comal River Rules & Tubing Information

-The Comal River in New Braunfels is one of the shortest navigable waterways in the United States.
-The water temperature is a steady 70-72 degrees year round, which makes the river water refreshing in the Texas summer heat and warm enough for a morning swim in the winter months.
+The Comal River in New Braunfels is the shortest river in Texas and one of the shortest boatable waterways in the United States.
+The water temperature is a steady 70-72 degrees year-round.
+The Comal river water is refreshing in the Texas summer heat and warm enough for a morning swim in winter.

 Comal River Rules & Information

 - Lifejackets are recommended for weak swimmers and children under eight.
 Personal flotation devices will be provided to Comal River tubers for free with a deposit.
 Get yours at the New Braunfels City Tube Chute or other river outfitters.